current North Carolina plate

 Blue serial character First in Flight plates, part 1

-Recent issue passenger car plates with natural expirations, 2003 through 2008.
-First serial letters from "K" forward remain in use today.
+Recent issue passenger car plates with natural expirations, 2004 through 2008.
+First serial letters from "L" forward remain in use today.

 For 25 uninterrupted years, from spring 1982 until spring 2007, First in Flight plates were issued with royal blue serial characters.
 In the spring of 1985, the current serial format xxx-0000 made its debut.
 In this format, for some mysterious reason, the second letter was restricted to the range N through Z. Also, lead zeroes are not used, nor is the number 1000.
 Therefore, the format began at serial ANA-1001, and, for example, the next plate number after AZZ-9999 was BNA-1001.
 In later years, the DMV went through about one first letter per year, with a new first letter introduced sometime in the summer of each year.
 This format eventually got up into the early WTF series in the spring of 2007, when the state must have run out of blue paint or something.

 Also until the spring of 2007, any First in Flight plate issued since 1982 could still be used if the registration was continuous.
 However, most plates that were on the road for more than ten years or so became quite ugly looking, and often had serious legibility problems due to fading and also flaking and general deteriorization of the reflective sheeting.
-Between 2007 and 2009, the oldest blue-character plates were replaced with new red-character plates as they come up from renewal.
-Currently, blue-character plates with format xxx-0000 from the "K" series forward remain in use.
-Read more about the plate replamcement process below.
+Off and on between 2007 and 2011 or so, the oldest blue-character plates were replaced with new red-character plates as they come up from renewal.
+Since then and through the present day, the oldest plates still in use are from the late Lxx-0000 series, issued in late 1998.

 Red serial character First in Flight plates